 If you need to hold a real estate brokerage responsible for negligence, fraud or other conduct, Whitney, LLP attorneys can help.

-If you were the victim of a dishonest seller, real estate agent or broker, or WDI/termite inspection company in Maryland, contact Whitney, LLP’s real estate lawyers at 410 583 8000, or use our Online Quick Contact Form, for your Free Consultation.
-Many of our clients pay no out-of-pocket fees or expenses.
+If you were the victim of a dishonest seller, real estate agent or broker, or WDI/termite inspection company in Maryland, contact Whitney, LLP’s real estate lawyers at 410 583 8000, or use our Online Quick Contact Form, for your Legal Consultation.

 We represent homebuyers throughout Maryland, including Baltimore, Columbia, Germantown, Silver Spring, Waldorf, Frederick, Ellicott City, Glen Burnie, Gaithersburg, Rockville, Bethesda, Dundalk, Towson, Bowie, Aspen Hill and Wheaton.